-The SYNC input to the AD7764 provides a synchronization function that allows the user to begin gathering samples of the analog front-end input from a known point in time.
+The SYNC input to the AD7765 provides a synchronization function that allows the user to begin gathering samples of the analog front-end input from a known point in time.

-The SYNC function allows multiple AD7764 devices, operated from the same master clock that use common SYNC and RESET signals, to be synchronized so that each ADC simultaneously updates its output register.
-Note that all devices being synchro-nized must operate in the same power mode and at the same decimation rate.
+The SYNC function allows multiple AD7765 devices, operated from the same master clock that use common SYNC and RESET signals, to be synchronized so that each ADC simultaneously updates its output register.
+Note that all devices being synchronized must operate in the same power mode and at the same decimation rate.

-In the case of a system with multiple AD7764s, connect common MCLK, $\overline{\text{SYNC}}$ and $\overline{\text{RESET}}$ signals to each AD7764.
+In the case of a system with multiple AD7765s, connect common MCLK, SYNC, and RESET signals to each AD7765.

-The AD7764 SYNC pin is polled by the falling edge of MCLK.
-The AD7764 device goes into SYNC when an MCLK falling edge senses that the SYNC input signal is logic low.
+The AD7765 SYNC pin is polled by the falling edge of MCLK.
+The AD7765 device goes into SYNC when an MCLK falling edge senses that the SYNC input signal is logic low.
 At this point, the digital filter sequencer is reset to 0.
-The filter is held in a reset state (in SYNC mode) until the first MCLK falling edge senses SYNC to be logic high
+The filter is held in a reset state (in SYNC mode) until the first MCLK falling edge senses SYNC to be logic high.

-Where possible, ensure that all transitions of SYNC occur synchronously with the rising edge of MCLK (that is, as far away as possible from the MCLK falling edge, or decision edge).
-Otherwise, abide by the timing specified in Figure 41, which excludes the SYNC rising edge from occurring in a 10 ns window centered around the MCLK fallings edge.
+Where possible, ensure that all transitions of $\overline{\text{SYNC}}$ occur synchronously with the rising edge of MCLK (that is, as far away as possible from MCLK falling edge, or decision edge).
+Otherwise, abide by the timing specified in Figure 35, which excludes the $\overline{\text{SYNC}}$ rising edge from occurring in a 10 ns window centered around the MCLK falling edge.

 Keep SYNC logic low for a minimum of four MCLK periods.
-When the MCLK falling edge senses that SYNC has returned to logic high, the AD7764 filters begin to gather input samples simultaneously.
+When the MCLK falling edge senses that SYNC has returned to logic high, the AD7765 filters begin to gather input samples simultaneously.
 The FSO falling edges are also synchronized, allowing for simultaneous output of conversion data.

-Figure 41.
+Figure 35.
 SYNC Timing Relative to MCLK

-Following a SYNC, the digital filter needs time to settle before valid data can be read from the AD7764.
+Following a SYNC, the digital filter needs time to settle before valid data can be read from the AD7765.
 The user knows there is valid data on the SDO line by checking the FILTER-SETTLE status bit (see D7 in Table 9) that is output with each conversion result.
 The time from the rising edge of SYNC until the FILTER-SETTLE bit asserts depends on the filter configuration used.
 See the Theory of Operation section and the values listed in Table 6 for details on calculating the time until FILTER-SETTLE asserts.

-Note that the FILTER_SETTLE bit is designed as a reactionary flag to indicate when the conversion data output is valid.
+Note that the FILTER-SETTLE bit is designed as a reactionary flag to alert the user when the conversion data output is valid.